crf8472/libarcstk/examples/albumcalc/README.md

 This example application demonstrates how libarcstk is used to calculate AccurateRip checksums for each track of an album.
-The album is provided as a single audio file accompanied by a CUESheet.
-The parsing of the CUESheet is done using libcue, the decoding of the audio samples is done using libsndfile.
+The album is provided as a single audio file accompanied by a Cuesheet.
+The parsing of the Cuesheet is done using libcue, the decoding of the audio samples is done using libsndfile.